-Also, look for baitfish and other things the smallmouth feed on.
+Also, look for baitfish and other things the bass feed on.
 The smallmouth won't be far behind.

 Winter environments can be harsh and unforgiving.
 As a result, it is important to dress warmly and prepare well before heading out on your smallmouth winter fishing adventure.
 The last thing you want to do is go fishing in the cold unprepared.

 What you wear is just as important as what tackle you will use.
 Dress warmly but in layers.
-This way, you can adjust to the temperature changes when engaging in smallmouth bass fishing.
+This way, you can adjust to the temperature changes in smallmouth bass fishing.

 I dress in layers, with a base layer of thermal underwear followed by a fleece long-sleeve shirt and topped by my waterproof coat.